bbc/consumer-contracts/README.md

 ### `before` _optional_

 If your contract requires some setup (e.g. populating an API with data) you can use the `before` property.
 It takes a function that will be run before the contract executes.

-The setup function receives a callback argument that you should call once your setup is complete.
+You can either pass a function that receives a callback argument which will be called when setup is complete:

 ```js
 module.exports = new Contract({